 The consequences of customer service burnout extend beyond the individual employee and can impact the entire organization.
 Dealing with customer service team burnout can lead to decreased job satisfaction, increased absenteeism, higher turnover rates, and decreased productivity among employees.
 It can also negatively affect the quality of customer service provided, leading to dissatisfied customers and potential damage to the company’s reputation.

-What is a Primary Cause of Customer Service Burnout?
+What is a Primary Cause of Customer Support Burnout?

 One primary cause of customer service burnout is a high workload and unrealistic expectations.
 When customer service agents are overwhelmed with excessive responsibilities or are expected to handle high volumes of customer inquiries without adequate support, it can lead to stress and exhaustion.
 Other contributing factors include a lack of resources, insufficient training, and inadequate management support, all of which can exacerbate feelings of customer service agent burnout.